jobe-m/ownkeepass/README.md

 * Bugfix: Specifying the wrong Keepass version on opening a database does not give a proper error notification; the display just kept showing the loading databasee message
 * Bugfix: It was not possible to delete more than one keepass entry or group in a row
 * Bugfix: When deleting the last password item from a group the placeholder text was not shown again

-Bugfix release 1.1.15 is available in Jolla store
-* Fixed mapping of settings value for time to clear clipboard: In release 1.1.14 the time for clearing clipboard silently changed to 5 seconds if it was before set to "disabled"

-Release 1.1.14
-* Added individual icons for password entries and groups
-* Time to clear clipboard can be adjusted between 5 seconds and 10 minutes
-* Parent group of password entries is shown in search list view
-* Copy-Paste cover action now skips empty username or password entries
-* Implemented alphabetical sorting of Keepass 2 database entries
-* Added new translation for Galician language
-* Updated all other translations from Transifex

 ## Roadmap